Installing eZ Platform?

 Create a copy of the "

-ezpublish_legacy/kickstart.ini-dist" file and make sure that the copy is named "
+" file (located in the root of your eZ Publish installation) and make sure that the copy is named "

 The following example shows how this can be done on a Linux/UNIX based system: